VirtusLab/pandas-stubs/README.md

 # Announcement - pandas_stubs is moving!

-**In the following months `pandas_stubs` package will no longer be sourced from here but instead from a repository owner by the core pandas team:** https://github.com/pandas-dev/pandas-stubs
+**Starting from July 2022 `pandas_stubs` package will no longer be sourced from here but instead from a repository owner by the core pandas team:** https://github.com/pandas-dev/pandas-stubs